EU rejects U.S. claim to have weaned Boeing off subsidies

 “Not only for the EU and U.S. but also for Brazil, for Canada, for Japan, for China and Russia, especially in those two countries with a state of capitalism where the frontier between a company and the state is very blurred.
 So something like that would be very important.”

-Reporting by Tom Miles, additional reporting by John O'Donnell in Brussels and Doug Palmer in Washington and Alwyn Scott in Seattle; Editing by Stephen Powell, Xavier Briand and Daniel Magnowski
+Reporting by Tom Miles, additional reporting by John O'Donnell in Brussels and Doug Palmer in Washington; Editing by Stephen Powell and Xavier Briand